Colleges within universities in the United Kingdom

 Colleges within universities in the United Kingdom can be divided into two broad categories: those in federal universities such as the University of London, which are primarily teaching institutions joined in a federation, and residential colleges in universities following (to a greater or lesser extent) the traditional collegiate pattern of Oxford and Cambridge, which may have academic responsibilities but are primarily residential and social.
 The legal status of colleges varies widely, both with regard to their corporate status and their status as educational bodies.
 London colleges are all considered 'recognised bodies' with the power to confer University of London degrees and, in many cases, their own degrees.
 Colleges of Oxford, Cambridge, Durham and the University of the Highlands and Islands (UHI) are listed bodies, as "bodies that appear to the Secretary of State to be constituent colleges, schools, halls or other institutions of a university".
-Colleges of the plate glass universities of Kent, Lancaster and York, along with those of the University of Roehampton and the University of the Arts London do not have this legal recognition.
-Colleges of Oxford (with three exceptions), Cambridge, London, and UHI, and the recognised colleges of Durham, are separate corporations, while the colleges of other universities, the maintained colleges of Durham, and the societies of the university at Oxford are parts of their parent universities and do not have independent corporate existence.
+Colleges of the plate glass universities of Lancaster and York, along with those of the University of Roehampton and the University of the Arts London do not have this legal recognition.
+Colleges of Cambridge, London, and the UHI, along with all but three Oxford colleges and the recognised colleges of Durham, are separate corporations, while the colleges of other universities, the maintained colleges of Durham, and the societies of the university at Oxford are parts of their parent universities and do not have independent corporate existence.

-In the past, many of what are now British universities with their own degree-awarding powers were colleges which had their degrees awarded by either a federal university (such as Cardiff University) or validated by another university (for example many of the post-1992 universities).
+In the past, many of what are now British universities with their own degree-awarding powers were colleges which had their degrees either awarded by a federal university (such as Cardiff University) or validated by another university (for example many of the post-1992 universities).
 Colleges that had (or have) courses validated by a university are not normally considered to be colleges of that university; similarly the redbrick universities that, as university colleges, prepared students for University of London external degrees were not considered colleges of that university.
 Some universities (e.g. Cardiff University) refer to their academic faculties as "colleges"; such purely academic subdivisions are not within the scope of this article.